psnider/obsolete-setup-mean-ts/README.md

 ```
 - Typescript Declaration Files Manager
 We use the [TypeScript Definition manager for DefinitelyTyped](https://github.com/DefinitelyTyped/tsd) for managing TypeScript declaration files.
+However, it appears that [Typings is replacing TSD](https://github.com/DefinitelyTyped/tsd/issues/269), so we will be moving to Typings soon.

 Use npm to install tsd:
 ```